Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 We have seen how to apply the SDoF fit method to a single probe's tip deflections.
 Now we want to extend this method to multiple probes.
 How do we do that?

-The idea is very similar to the single probe case.
+The idea is similar to the single probe case.
 In the single probe case, we had one array of observed tip deflections.
 Now, we have a set of observed tip deflection arrays, where each array in the set corresponds to a different probe.
 We also have different $\theta_s$ values for each probe, depending on the circumferential spacing between the probes.

 We have the same number of *model parameters*, because the model parameters are independent of the number of probes.
 We must, however, introduce a set of *correction values* for each probe.
 Because of this, our optimization search space scales linearly with the number of probes.